 Also, there’s the issue of maintenance and cleaning.
 Since the cooler is inside the golf bag, there’s not an easy way for the water to drain without compromising your clubs.
 Leakages could very well be disastrous for them.
 Some bags will have drain ports, but not all.

-If you do go the inside cooler route, you’ll just want to make sure that the lining is highly durable and waterproof to prevent leaks from happening.
+If you do go the inside cooler route, you’ll just want to make sure that the lining is highly durable and water-resistant to prevent leaks from happening.

 Outside Cooler Pocket

 - Detachable design